Navigating the Dialogue Builder

 There are two different drawers: Dialogue Settings and Message Block Details.

-Character count of each message can be viewed in the right drawer.
+The character count of each message can be viewed in the right drawer.

 You can add or edit Actions to the message block here as well.
 Added actions can be viewed easily under each block.

 This is also where you set Resolutions States.

 You can now easily switch between different replies with the dropdown menu on the top-left corner next to the back button.
 You can search for the name of the reply you would like to navigate to.
 Ensure your edits are saved before moving between dialogues.

 Build & Edit Dialogues

 Dialogue Builder behaves differently for Chat Automation and Ticket Automation.
 Read Dialogue Builder for Ticket Automation to learn more.